Explore

 Cross-platform app development

 Cross-platform development is exemplified by this motto: “write once, use anywhere”.
 One of its most distinct features is a single codebase.
 Doesn’t matter if you’re talking about mobile app development or web and desktop app development.
-You don’t have to write separate code for two versions of the app — one will suffice.
+You don’t have to write separate code for two versions of the app — one will be enough.

 Here’re some other features of cross-platform mobile applications: